department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/gulf-war.md

 You may be at risk of:

-- Health problems caused by toxic chemicals or other hazardous material in the environment, like:
+- Health problems caused by toxic chemicals or other hazardous materials in the environment, like:
   - **[Sand, dust, and particulates](http://www.publichealth.va.gov/exposures/sand-dust-particulates/index.asp):** Tiny matter found in the air
   - **[Depleted uranium](http://www.publichealth.va.gov/exposures/depleted_uranium/index.asp):** Uranium used in military tank armor and some bullets
   - **[Oil well fires](http://www.publichealth.va.gov/exposures/gulfwar/sources/oil-well-fires.asp):** Oil or gas wells that caught on fire and burned